Zweih/qp/README.md

 | npm | none | - |

 **notes:**
-- pacman's pkgtype comes from the package's XDATA field introduced in newer pacman versions
+- Pacman's pkgtype comes from the package's XDATA field introduced in newer pacman versions
-    - older packages may not have this field populated
+    - Older packages may not have this field populated
-- flatpak runtimes are always listed as dependencies
+- Flatpak runtimes are always listed as dependencies
-- deb, rpm, opkg, and pipx origins do not implement package type classifications and will show empty pkgtype values
+- Deb, rpm, opkg, and pipx origins do not implement package type classifications and will show empty pkgtype values

-### querying with `where`
+### Querying with `where`

-the `where` (short: `w`) command is the core of qp's flexible query system.
+The `where` (short: `w`) command is the core of **qp**'s flexible query system.

-#### logical operations
+#### Logical Operations

-- `and`: combine multiple conditions where all must match
+- `and`: Combine multiple conditions where all must match
-- `or`: match any of multiple conditions
+- `or`: Match any of multiple conditions
-- `not`: invert any condition
+- `not`: Invert any condition
-- `q ... p`: group conditions for operation precedence, use them as you would parentheses with `q` being `(` and `p` being `)`
+- `q ... p`: Qroup conditions for operation precedence, use them as you would parentheses with `q` being `(` and `p` being `)`
-  - the purpose of this is that `(` and `)` are not safe to use unquoted on the command line
+  - The purpose of this is that `(` and `)` are not safe to use unquoted on the command line
-  - remember with:
+  - Remember with:
     - `q` is for **q**uery group start: `(`
     - `p` is for query group sto**p**: `)`

-examples:
+Examples:
 ```bash
 qp w name=vim and size=10MB:
 qp w reason=explicit and not required-by